Monte Paschi raises 4.99 billion euros in rights issue

-MILAN Italy's Banca Monte dei Paschi di Siena (BMPS.MI) said on Friday it had raised 4.99 billion euros ($6.81 billion) through a sale of new shares, allowing it to repay much of its state aid and increasing chances it could pass an EU review of bank assets.
+MILAN Italy's Banca Monte dei Paschi di Siena (BMPS.MI) said on Friday it had raised 4.99 billion euros (4 billion pounds) through the sale of new shares, boosting its capital base and increasing the chances it could pass an EU review of bank assets.

 Nine of the 15 lenders are planning to tap investors for a total of nearly 11 billion euros.
 They are taking advantage of renewed investor appetite for European assets, especially southern European assets, now fears of a euro zone break-up have been dispelled, bankers involved in the capital increases said.